Janmajayamall/tfhe-research/notes/TFHE.md

 Note that replacing vector $m$ with an output of a function, turns bootstrapping into programmable bootstrapping (PBS).
 That is for function $f(x) | x \in [0, 2^M)$, construct $m$ as
 $$m = [f(0), f(1), ..., f(2^M-1)]$$

-It is worth noting that boostrapping is PBS with identity function.
+It is worth noting that bootstrapping is PBS with identity function.

 ## Blind rotation